terminalnode/mrfreeze/README.md

 * **!unmute**    - (Mod) Unmutes the user.
 * **!activity**  - Changes the activity of the bot ('Playing [...]').
 No mod requirement, have fun!
 * **!region**    - Allows a user to assign a regional role such as continent (could also be used for countries).
-* **!vote**      - Creates a vote where users vote by reacting with specified emoji.
-* * This does not work with nitro emojis, but does work with server emojis.
 * **!rps**       - Play rock, paper, scissors with the bot.
 With scores!
 * **!dice**      - Roll a select number of dice.
 Intend to also implement option to select type of dice.